ADVERTISEMENT

 Learning to play the piano for beginners

-Electric Piano for beginners: Children vs. adults?
+Digital Piano for Beginners: Children vs. Adults?

-Is there a difference and are there instruments that are more suitable for adults or more suitable for children?
+Is there a difference, and are there instruments that are more suitable for adults or more suitable for children?
 Some people specifically search for a digital piano for children and then usually end up with a toy piano or, in the worst case, with dubious no-name offers.
 You are better off not spending money on these, even if the offer seems incredibly cheap.

-Toy pianos, on the other hand, are – as the name suggests – musical toys and therefore of great educational value.
+Toy pianos, on the other hand, are – as the name suggests – musical toys and, therefore, of great educational value.
 A toy piano is also a wonderful way to have a keyboard instrument in the nursery.
 Toy pianos are available as mechanical instruments, as well as electronic “toy” e-pianos – but these are less suitable for learning to play the piano for the first time.

 When it comes to learning how to play, there are no instruments that make playing with smaller hands any easier.
 However, there are electric pianos that are equipped with very easy-going keyboards.
-These are not only advantageous for children, but also for adults just starting to play the piano.
+These are not only advantageous for children but also for adults just starting to play the piano.

 How much digital piano do you need as a beginner and how much does it cost?
 As a piano teacher, Yacine Khorchi recommends focusing on the essential features.
 For someone learning how to play with a digital piano, he names a good hammer action keyboard with 88 keys and a beautiful piano sound as the main criteria.
 With these features in mind, we found what we were looking for in the lower price range of around 500 Euros.
 Further, we were even able to include digital piano models from various manufacturers in our test series.